Music Therapy

 Music engages the whole brain.
 Because most children and adolescents enjoy music, Music Therapy tends to hold their interest and actively engage them for positive results.

-At Ranken Jordan, we take a holistic approach to caring for children.
 Our Music Therapist is Board Certified (MT-BC), is fellowship trained in Neurologic Music Therapy, and has extensive experience in Music Therapy.
 Music Therapy complements other therapies to help children reach rehabilitation goals, coping goals, and developmental goals.
-Our Music Therapist’s expertise in Neurologic Music Therapy is at the heart of each session as she partners with Physical, Occupational and Speech Therapy teams as well as Recreational Therapists and Child Life Specialists.
+Our Music Therapist’s expertise in Neurologic Music Therapy is at the heart of each session as she partners with Physical, Occupational and Speech Therapy teams as well as Recreational Therapists, Child Life Specialists and OZ staff.

 Examples of Music Therapy goals and how Music Therapy partners with other therapies: